dynamia-ai/dynamia-ai-lp/src/content/blog/kubecon-china-2025-hami-spotlight/en.md

 ---
 title: "From SF Technology to AWS | Dynamia AI's HAMi Project Gains Industry Giant Attention at KubeCon China"
+coverTitle: "HAMi at KubeCon China: From SF Tech to AWS"
 slug: "kubecon-china-2025-hami-spotlight"
 date: "2025-06-26"
 excerpt: "KubeCon China 2025 concluded successfully, where Dynamia AI's HAMi project, as a CNCF Sandbox open-source project, shined brightly and gained high recognition from industry giants from SF Technology to AWS."